Scholarships and Tuition Assistance Information

 How do I apply for a Mercy Scholarship?

-Your admissions application serves as your application for all scholarships to Mercy.
+To apply for scholarships you must submit and admissions application and have your HSPT scores sent to Mercy.
 As a partner school of MECC (Mercy Education Collaborative of Cincinnati), McAuley and Mother of Mercy base all Academic Scholarship awards on High School Placement Test scores.
 Incoming freshmen will be eligible for consideration for a scholarship depending on their HSPT score.
 Scholarship values range anywhere between $500 and full tuition.
 Scholarship recipients are also invited to attend a special dinner in January to recognize their achievement.
-Scholarship announcements will be made in coordination with acceptance letters mid January, 2016.
+Scholarship announcements will be made in coordination with acceptance letters mid January, 2017.

 Mercy recognizes that testing cannot be the only gauge of excellence nor